 Use a wide-tooth comb

 Combing out all the tangles and knots is essential to allow the derma roller to cover all areas of the scalp.

 First, part your hair all the way to one side and roll.
 When this area is done, move to the next.
 Part your hair in sections to fully reach all areas of the scalp.

 Work from side to side on each exposed portion of your scalp using a horizontal motion.

 Make sure you cover all areas of the scalp, go over each area several times before completing the treatment.
 Studies suggests ten rolls per one area.
 Using two different derma rollers to try and stimulate hair growth can also be effective.
 The difference in the rollers will be the size of the needles.
 For example, as previously mentioned, the most common needle size to use in a derma roller is 1.5 mm.
 However, evidence has shown that using rollers with different sized needles may help speed up the hair growth process.

 Needles vary from 0.15 mm, 0.25 mm, 0.50 mm, 0.75 mm, 1.0 mm, and 1.5 mm.
 The derma rollers with smaller needles are known to help penetrate the scalp at the proper depth.
-Whereas derma rollers with longer needles are designed to penetrate the scalp at a deeper level to boost cell production and
+Whereas derma rollers with longer needles are designed to penetrate the scalp at a deeper level to boost cell production and prevent hair loss.

 How Often Should You Use a Derma Roller?

 This varies depending on the size of needle.
 It is recommended when using a smaller needle less than 0.5 mm, complete the treatment every other day, depending on your pain tolerance.